harlow/go-micro-services/README.md

 ### Credits

-This example codebase was heavily inspired by the following talks/repositories:
+Thanks to all the [contributors][6].
+This codebase was heavily inspired by the following talks and repositories:

 * [Scaling microservices in Go][3]
 * [gRPC Example Service][4]